WMC doctors see regret, guilt among unvaccinated patients during COVID-19 surge

-WATAUGA — A common theme among COVID-19 patients at Watauga Medical Center is regret, according to Watauga Medical Center Dr. Lisa Kaufman who works with patients in the COVID-19 isolation units.
+WATAUGA — A common theme among COVID-19 patients at Watauga Medical Center is regret, according to Watauga Medical Center Dr. Lisa Kaufmann, who works with patients in the COVID-19 isolation units.

-After polling her staff, Kaufman — medical director of the hospital medicine group — said she hears the most that unvaccinated patients feel regret and guilt.
-She said the patients had those feelings for themselves and their family members when they end up admitted to the hospital and later get intubated.
+After polling her staff, Kaufmann — medical director of the hospital medicine group — said she hears the most that unvaccinated patients feel regret and guilt.
+She said the patients have those feelings for themselves and their family members when they end up admitted to the hospital and later get intubated.

-“They didn't really believe how sick they could be,” Kaufman said.
+“They didn’t really believe how sick they could be,” Kaufmann said.
 “They think this only happens to people who are already really sick.
-What people I think don't fully understand is that this is a serious illness, and even young and healthy people can get really sick.”
+What people don’t fully understand is that this is a serious illness, and even young and healthy people can get really sick.”

-For Kaufman and her staff, seeing these patients get sick and even die is hard, especially when its preventable with the availability of vaccines.
+For Kaufmann and her staff, seeing these patients get sick and even die is hard, especially when it’s preventable with the availability of vaccines.

-The youngest person who has come to the hospital with COVID-19 and died was in their 20s, Kaufman said.
+The youngest person who has come to the hospital with COVID-19 and died was in their 20s, Kaufmann said.

-Unvaccinated patients in the COVID-19 units, Kaufman said, are sick longer even if they eventually survive and go home.
-Kaufman said there are some patients in the hospital who are vaccinated and have COVID-19, but those patients are chronically ill and are typically admitted into the hospital multiple times a year.
+Unvaccinated patients in the COVID-19 units, Kaufmann said, are sick longer even if they eventually survive and go home.
+Kaufmann said there are some patients in the hospital who are vaccinated and have COVID-19, but those patients are chronically ill and are typically admitted into the hospital multiple times a year.

 If a patient who has COVID-19 gets worse and can’t breathe on their own, they get put on a ventilator.

-“It's really hard for them,” Kaufman said.
-“If a survivor persuaded their spouse or their parents to not get vaccinated, which has happened, if that person who was a decision maker survives and the one that kind of wanted to get vaccinated but didn't want to upset their family (die), that's been pretty traumatic.”
+“It’s really hard for them,” Kaufmann said.
+“If a survivor persuaded their spouse or their parents to not get vaccinated, which has happened, if that person who was a decision maker survives and the one that kind of wanted to get vaccinated but didn’t want to upset their family, that’s been pretty traumatic.”

-“Everybody I know who works in critical care units who work with COVID-19 patients would say we would like a world with no COVID-19 and we don't have that choice,” Kaufman said.
-“We have a choice between something that clearly will reduce severe illness, clearly reduces death, and it's available, and the safety profile at this point is pretty good.”
+“Everybody I know who works in critical care units who work with COVID-19 patients would say we would like a world with no COVID-19, and we don’t have that choice,” Kaufmann said.
+“We have a choice between something that clearly will reduce severe illness, clearly reduces death, and it’s available, and the safety profile at this point is pretty good.”

-“People are not recovering the way they do from influenza and other viruses,” Kaufman said.
-“There's some people who had symptoms, and they were infected more than 18 months ago and some of them still haven't recovered, and that at this point not doing the basic things like comfortably go grocery shopping, without having to stop the extra breath or whatever I think that the people, doubts are certainly understandable, but I think what we've maybe failed to do is convey just how bad it is, the illness.
-And that's what you need to measure is, you know, the measured risks of the illness, versus the measured risks of the vaccine and then you come to your own choice.”
+“People are not recovering the way they do from influenza and other viruses,” Kaufmann said.
+“There’s some people who had symptoms, and they were infected more than 18 months ago and some of them still haven’t recovered.
+I think what we’ve maybe failed to do is convey just how bad the illness (is).”

 She said it’s sad when people believe that the illness is not that big of a deal because it’s a “huge deal,” not for everyone, but for a lot of people.